hmatejx/AoC64/README.md

 The Commodore 64 / C++ platform has multiple significant limitations that defined the boundary conditions of this experiment.

 ### Hardware
-- **RAM**: only 64 KB addressable, minus screen/KERNAL and other reserved areas, effectively landing at slightly below 50 KB, and this include the program executable itself, the input, and any space needed to perform the computation.
+- **RAM**: only 64 KB addressable, minus screen/KERNAL and other reserved areas, effectively landing at slightly below 50 KB, and this includes the program executable itself, the input, and any space needed to perform the computation.
 - **CPU**: MOS 6510, ~1 MHz.
 Anything algorithmically heavy is measured in minutes/hours.
 - **Registers**: 8-bit A, X, Y; 16-bit addressing.
-Painful for the compiler for sure, but luckily the compiler can also use the *zero page* (the first 256 Bytes of the C64 memory map) as additional imaginary registers for the compiler due to faster access and additional hardware addressing modes.
+Painful for the compiler, for sure, but luckily the compiler can also use the *zero page* (the first 256 Bytes of the C64 memory map) as additional imaginary registers for the compiler due to faster access and additional hardware addressing modes.
 - **REU (optional)**: with Jukka Ylänki's `reucpy` helper, which I turned into a header-only implementation, the [REU](https://en.wikipedia.org/wiki/Commodore_REU) becomes a practical extended memory and DMA scratchpad.

 ### Software